EthanEFung/splendid-react/README.md

 # Splendid

-This is a personal project, to build a game inspired by but not affiliated with Marcc Andre's Splendor.
+This is a personal project, to build a game inspired by but not affiliated with Marc Andre's Splendor.
 Take with a grain of salt (given that I am a solo developer) that the code is experimental, so use / develop with discretion.

 My end goal is to learn a little more about Golang, and focus on backend work.
 However, there needs to be a nice interface that can be shown to non-technical people, and so having a client for my backend is necessary.
 Building a web application imo is the obvious choice.